olajutemot/Learn-JS-algorithms/6. Functional Programming/README.md

 Recall that in functional programming, changing or altering things is called mutation, and the outcome is called a side effect.
 A function, ideally, should be a pure function, meaning that it does not cause any side effects.

 Let's try to master this discipline and not alter any variable or object in our code.
+---EXAMPLE 4 (in regex.js file ): Fill in the code for the function incrementer so it returns the value of the global variable fixedValue increased by one.

 ------Pass Arguments to Avoid External Dependence in a Function------ The last challenge was a step closer to functional programming principles, but there is still something missing.